Update on Sudden Cardiac Death 2025

 Chair: J. Merino

-Genetic and sudden cardiac death P. Schwartz
+Genetic and sudden cardiac death P. J. Schwartz

-Concluding remarks G. Hindricks / H. Pürerfellner / N. Dagres
+Concluding remarks G. Hindricks, N. Dagres, H. Pürerfellner

 The full program flyer „Update on Sudden Cardiac Death 2025“ can be downloaded here.